gradio-app/gradio/guides/02_building-interfaces/05_four-kinds-of-interfaces.md

 ![](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/gradio-guides/interfaces4.png)

-Let's see to build each kind of demo using the `Interface` class, along with examples:
+Let's see how to build each kind of demo using the `Interface` class, along with examples:

 ## Standard demos